 - Scholarships: Because we place a strong emphasis on providing a quality legal education at an affordable price, we have a relatively small number of scholarships to award.
 Furthermore, if you have been awarded a scholarship, it will not appear in your myNIU account until later in the summer.

-- If you choose to apply for a Graduate PLUS Loan, you can apply directly at studentloans.gov (select "Graduate/Professional Students").
+- If you choose to apply for a graduate PLUS loan, you can apply online (select "Graduate/Professional Students").

-- If you have accepted your unsubsidized Federal Direct Loan eligibility, you must complete a Master Promissory Note (MPN).
-You can access the MPN at at studentloans.gov (select"Graduate/Professional Students").
-Additionally, you must complete an MPN for Graduate PLUS loans.
+- If you have accepted your unsubsidized federal direct loan eligibility, you must complete a Master Promissory Note (MPN).
+You can access the MPN online (select "Graduate/Professional Students").
+Additionally, you must complete an MPN for graduate PLUS loans.

-- You must complete online entrance counseling for Graduate PLUS loans at studentloans.gov (select "Graduate/Professional Students").
+- You must complete online entrance counseling for graduate PLUS loans online (select "Graduate/Professional Students").

-More information about private student loans and a private loan comparison chart can be found on the FinAid site.
+More information about private student loans can be found on the FinAid.org site.